 Photography is all about HOW we see, rather than WHAT we see.

 To see something different, to feel something different, we have to move somewhere different.

 When it comes to food photography you’re only limited by how you see its story, rather than your lens.

-TRUTH 1: Zoom Lenses Make Us Lazy.
+TRUTH 1: Zoom Lenses Can Make us Lazy.

-o truly know each focal length, you have to spend considerable time with just you and it.
+To truly know each focal length, you have to spend considerable time with just you and it.
 Having those uncomfortable moments and those moments of pure surprise.

 When shooting with our zoom lenses we are tempted to make our food scene fit exactly as we want, rather than seeing this as an opportunity to be pushed creatively.